 Most importantly, you have to set an example yourself.
 Embody the attitude that you want for the company culture, whether that’s a passion for constant improvement or community service.
 When you have your tired and “off” days, what motivates you personally to promote a performance-based work culture?

 Get new hires involved ASAP.
 Without throwing them into the deep end, you can still let them get their feet wet.
 When possible, set aside part of the day for shadowing and tagging along with other employees.
-It will be easier to understand company policies with a practical frame of reference.
+It will be easier to understand company policies and set them up for success with a practical frame of reference.

 Learning Management System (LMS)